InternetOfUs/streambase/README.md

 An instance of this component can be found at http://streambase.disi.unitn.it:8096

-## Deploy locally
+## Build and Run locally

-Run the following command inside the docker directory:
+Run the following command:

 ```
 docker-compose -f docker-compose-ilogbase.yml up